Theodore Frelinghuysen

 Theodore Frelinghuysen (March 28, 1787 – April 12, 1862) was an American politician who represented New Jersey in the United States Senate.
 He was the Whig vice presidential nominee in the election of 1844, running on a ticket with Henry Clay.

-Born in Somerset County, New Jersey, Frelinghuysen established a legal practice in Newark, New Jersey after graduating from the College of New Jersey.
+Born in Somerset County, New Jersey, Frelinghuysen established a legal practice in Newark, New Jersey, after graduating from the College of New Jersey.
 He was the son of Senator Frederick Frelinghuysen and the adoptive father of Secretary of State Frederick Theodore Frelinghuysen.
 He served as the New Jersey Attorney General from 1817 to 1829 and as a United States Senator from 1829 to 1835.
 In the Senate, Frelinghuysen strongly opposed President Andrew Jackson's policy of Indian removal.
 After leaving the Senate, he served as the Mayor of Newark from 1837 to 1838.

 Frelinghuysen was selected as Clay's running mate at the 1844 Whig National Convention.
 In the 1844 election, the Whig ticket was narrowly defeated by the Democratic ticket of James K. Polk and George M. Dallas.
-Frelinghuysen served as President of New York University from 1839 to 1850, and as president of Rutgers College from 1850 to 1862.
-Upon its incorporation in 1848, Frelinghuysen Township, New Jersey was named after him.
+Frelinghuysen served as president of New York University from 1839 to 1850, and as president of Rutgers College from 1850 to 1862.
+Upon its incorporation in 1848, Frelinghuysen Township, New Jersey, was named after him.

 Early life

 He was born in 1787 in Franklin Township, Somerset County, New Jersey, to Frederick Frelinghuysen and Gertrude Schenck.
-His siblings include: Catharine Frelinghuysen; John Frelinghuysen (1776–1833) the General who married Louisa Mercer and after her death married Elizabeth Mercereau Van Vechten; Maria Frelinghuysen (1778-?); and Frederick Frelinghuysen (1788-1820) the lawyer who married Jane Dumont.
+His siblings include: Catharine Frelinghuysen; John Frelinghuysen (1776–1833) the General who married Louisa Mercer and after her death married Elizabeth Mercereau Van Vechten; Maria Frelinghuysen (1778–?); and Frederick Frelinghuysen (1788–1820) the lawyer who married Jane Dumont.
 His great-grandfather Theodorus Jacobus Frelinghuysen was a minister and theologian of the Dutch Reformed Church, influential in the founding of Queen's College, now Rutgers University, and one of four key leaders of the First Great Awakening in Colonial America.
-Theodore was the uncle of Frederick T. Frelinghuysen and great-great-grandfather of Henry Cabot Lodge, Jr. Rodney Frelinghuysen, who represented New Jersey's 11th congressional district, is a descendant.
+Theodore was the uncle of Frederick T. Frelinghuysen and great-great-grandfather of Henry Cabot Lodge Jr.

+Rodney Frelinghuysen, who represented New Jersey's 11th congressional district, is a descendant.

-Frelinghuysen married Charlotte Mercer in 1809, while she died in the same year.
-They had no children together, but when Theodore's brother, Frederick Frelinghuysen (1788-1820) died, Theodore adopted his son, Frederick Theodore Frelinghuysen (1817–1885), who would later become Secretary of State.
+Frelinghuysen married Charlotte Mercer in 1809, but she died in the same year.
+They had no children together, but when Theodore's brother, Frederick Frelinghuysen (1788–1820) died, Theodore adopted his son, Frederick Theodore Frelinghuysen (1817–1885), who would later become Secretary of State.
 Theodore Frelinghuysen remarried in 1857 to Harriet Pumpelly.

 He graduated from the College of New Jersey (now Princeton University) in 1804 and studied law under his brother John Frelinghuysen, and later, Richard Stockton.
 He was admitted to the bar as an attorney in 1808 and as a counselor in 1811, and set up a law practice in Newark during this time period.
 In the War of 1812, he was a captain of a company of volunteers.